Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Cosmological constraint

 \section{Cosmological constraint}

 In the cosmological constraint only using the SN photometric data, the dataset with CCSN contamination can be directly utilized.
-In this kind of method, a simplified CCSN likelihood is assumed, including the constant offset, linear offset, and quadratic offset for SN~Ia deviations, and the cosmological and nuisance parameters, e.g. $\alpha$, $\beta$, the absolute magnitude $M_0$, the contamination rate, etc., are jointly fitted \citep[e.g.][]{gong2010,wang2024}.
-However, our tests reveals that under low contamination levels and using the global contamination rate, it may fail to recover the fiducial cosmological parameters, and the parameter constraint uncertainties may increase significantly by introducing excessive free parameters.
+In this kind of method, a simplified CCSN likelihood is assumed, including the constant offset, linear offset, and quadratic offset for SN~Ia deviations, and the cosmological and nuisance parameters, e.g. $\alpha$, $\beta$, the absolute magnitude $M_0$, the contamination rate, etc., are jointly fitted \citep[e.g.][]{gong2010,wang2024}. {Our tests reveal that at low contamination levels (as shown in Figure~\ref{fig:HD}), using a global contamination rate may fail to recover the fiducial cosmological parameters, and introducing too many free parameters can significantly increase the constraint uncertainties.}

 Here we employ SNN to derive SN classification probabilities, and the cosmological parameters are then determined using a two-step binned analysis, applying the Bayesian Estimation Applied to Multiple Species (BEAMS) with Bias Corrections (BBC) framework to correct the SN~Ia magnitude bias caused by the selection effect and CCSN contamination.
 Note that we mainly consider the selection effect here, since the remaining CCSN contamination is very low and can be neglected in our case.